|Feature Article - November 2008|

 Itís not a hobby, itís a career.

 Before the twentieth century, especially in the eighteenth and nineteenth centuries, science was the exclusive domain of rich men.
 Independently wealthy men financed their own research.
 They studied whatever interested them.
-They wrote down whatever they learned, and presented their papers at meetings of other rich men who shared the same passion for science.
+They wrote down whatever they learned, and presented their papers at meetings of royal societies, attended by other rich men who shared the same passion for science.
 Science was a hobby practiced by a privileged few.

 Unfortunately, the benefits of science for money come at a high price.
 One might reasonably question the conclusions of a scientific study of the effects of smoking on health if that study was sponsored by the tobacco industry.
 Pharmaceutical companies routinely sponsor studies to determine the safety of drugs they intend to market, which might possibly influence the conclusion.
 It is possible that the conclusion of a study of global climate change might reflect the political views of whichever side paid for the study.
 If you want to keep getting paid, you have to keep the sponsor happy.